Shubhamx18/FlowBoard/TEST_INSTRUCTIONS.md

 ---

-**The server IS running now!** Just open http://localhost:5173 in your browser! 🚀
+**The server IS running now!** Just open http://localhost:5173 in your browser 🚀